Avoid raising ungrateful, entitled children with this proven method that prevents a growing sense of entitlement in children.

 It can take some effort for parents to let go and let kids do more on their own.
 Here’s what’s needed for parents to back off and encourage independence in kids:

-- Encourage more than critique: Encouraging kids by praising their effort will make them want to do a task again and again.
-While kids will continue to make mistakes or not complete a job to perfection, instead of critiquing, show kids what is needed to do the job better next time.
+- Encourage more than critique: Encouraging kids by praising their effort will make them want to do a task again.
+While kids will continue to make mistakes or not complete a job to perfection, instead of critiquing, ask kids if you can show them what is needed to do the job better next time.

-But just because my kids know how to do something doesn’t mean they’ll do it
+But just because kids know how to do something doesn’t mean they’ll do it

 Here’s how it works: your kids need to put their clean laundry away but at this very moment they really want to go outside and ride bikes.
-Simply say to them: “When your laundry is put away and the basket put away downstairs then you can ride your bikes.”
+Simply say to them: “When your laundry is put away and the basket put downstairs, then you can ride your bike.”